ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/istio.md

 ## Route to Services Using mTLS

-After integrating $productName$ with Istio, $productName$'s feature-rich routing capabilities and Istio's mTLS and observability are all available for all incoming traffic.
+After integrating Emissary with Istio, Emissary's feature-rich routing capabilities and Istio's mTLS and observability are all available for all incoming traffic.
 To take full advantage of both, you need to:

 - configure upstream services with the Istio sidecar;